bonny/WordPress-Simple-History/readme.txt

 ### Unreleased

+🚀 This update contains a huge update...that I hope you don't even notice! 🧐 Read more at the release post.

 - Correct URL for "Go to Simple History" link on updated page on multisite.
 - Add action `simple_history/dropin/stats/before_content` that is fired inside the stats sidebar box, after the headline but before any content.
 - Move the "quickstats" text to the top of the stats sidebar box.